willdurand/Hateoas/README.md

 ;
 ```

-### Collections Support
+### Dealing With Collections

 The library provides the several classes in the `Hateoas\Representation\*`
 namespace to help you with common tasks.
-These are simple classes configured the
+These are simple classes configured
-library's annotations.
+with the library's annotations.

 The `PaginatedCollection` and `Collection` classes are probably the most
-interesting one:
+interesting ones:

 ```php
 use Hateoas\Representation\PaginatedCollection;